sailorgeoffrey/harvest_invoicer/readme.md

 ## Usage
 The command takes an optional month as a command line argument.
 It is in the format YYYYMM.
-It will prompt you for this if you don't provide it.
+If you don't provide one, it will generate an invoice for last month.
 On the first run it will ask you for your hourly rate to calculate the totals.

     python3 invoicer.py [YYYYMM]

+## Tips
+Create a cronjob to run it on the first of every month without an arg, and you will always have last month's invoice done.